News, Events, Announcements

 April 15th, 4pm, Honors College Forum

-- Honors College Scholarships - Applications will be available Friday, March 6th and are due Friday, April 4th at 4pm.
+- Honors College Scholarships - Applications are due Friday, April 10th at 4pm.
+Apply Here!

 - Thinking about majoring in Honors?
 Visit the Major Information page to learn more.
 Applications for majors are due on March 15th.

 - Attention Graduating Seniors!
 The Honors College Graduation Packet is now available on our Graduation page.
 Packets are due March 27th.